Holgermueller/HolgerMueller-TechWriter/README.md

 # Holger Mueller - Technical Writer

-## About this repo
+## I created this repo so I can have a central location to showcase my technical writing skills.

-I created this repo to act as my writing portfolio.
+This repo is my technical writing portfolio.
+It does not contain every example of my technical writing, but it does contain the pieces that best reflect my knowledge and writing skills.
+Some of the pieces are also included in this repo.
+Others are contained in other locations, but I've included links to their locations.

-## My Portfolio
+### My Portfolio

 | Document                                                                                                                                    | Doc Type | Description                                                                                                                                                                                                                |
 | ------------------------------------------------------------------------------------------------------------------------------------------- | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |